 Good Morning

-NOTES: Start to lean forwards from the hips and your bottom should start to push out behind you.
+Start to lean forward from the hips, and your bottom should start to push out behind you.
 Your knees will start to bend naturally.
-Keep a close check on your kneecaps as they must never be in front of your toes – this causes injury.
+Please keep a close check on your kneecaps, as they should never be in front of your toes; this can cause injury.

 Keep your head up throughout the exercise, which encourages a neutral spine position.
 Keep bending forwards (slowly) until your chest is almost parallel to the floor.
-Now you should feel a large tension stretch up the back of your legs (Hamstrings) into your Glutes, and if you are performing the exercise correctly you will not feel any big stress in your lower Back – but you might feel a little stress.
+Now you should feel an enormous tension stretch up the back of your legs (Hamstrings) into your glutes.
+If you perform the exercise correctly, you will not feel any significant stress in your lower back—but you may feel a slight tension.

 This is one of those form-critical exercises that will certainly cause injury if you don’t get the form bang on.
-So you should avoid doing Good Mornings if you are recovering from a bad back, or if you have a weakness in that area.
+Therefore, it is advisable to avoid doing Good Mornings if you are recovering from a back injury or have a weakness in that area.
 Otherwise, this exercise is superb for building up big defences against future back issues.

 Stay safe and work out smart!

-The Good Morning exercise can also be done using a barbell held across the back of your neck and slightly behind your shoulders, but this more advanced form obviously carries more risk if done incorrectly, but has bigger benefits if done with perfect form.
+The Good Morning exercise can also be performed using a barbell held across the back of your neck and slightly behind your shoulders.
+Although this more advanced form carries more risk if done incorrectly, it offers greater benefits when executed with perfect form.

 How much weight and how many reps?